FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: FastAdaBelief

-In general, the proposed algorithm has two main modifications compared with AdaBelief.
-The first modification is about the step size, which is modified to $\frac{\alpha}{t}\hat{S}^{-1}$.
-The motivation behind this modification is to satisfy the property of strongly convex optimization.
-Moreover, the second modification is to change $\beta_{2}$ of AdaBelief to $\beta_{2t}$.
-Such time-varying parameter, $\beta_{2t}$, is set to constant $\beta_{2}$ in AdaBelief, which simplifies application and convergence proof but may lead to stepsize fluctuations.
+In general, the proposed algorithm is designed to incorporate two key enhancements compared to AdaBelief.
+The first relates to the step size, which is modified to $\frac{\alpha}{t}\hat{S}^{-1}$.
+The motivation behind this is to satisfy the property of strongly convex optimization.
+Moreover, the second enhancement is to change $\beta_{2}$ of AdaBelief to $\beta_{2t}$.
+The time-varying parameter, $\beta_{2t}$, is set to constant $\beta_{2}$ in AdaBelief, which simplifies application and convergence proof but can lead to stepsize fluctuations.
 In this work, we apply $\beta_{2t}$ in its original form which achieves good convergence~\cite{Reddi2018}.

-The detailed design of the proposed algorithm has been introduced in this section.
+The detailed design of our proposed algorithm has been introduced in this section.
 Next, we interpret why the proposed FastAdaBelief can choose a better stepsize and leads to faster convergence.
-After that, we theoretically prove that when the strong convexity of the loss functions holds, the proposed algorithm has a guaranteed regret bound, which is much better than AdaBelief.
+Following this, we theoretically prove that when strong convexity of loss functions holds, our proposed algorithm has a guaranteed regret bound, which is much better than AdaBelief.